twonth/winning-at-windows/README.md

 * [filetypesman](https://www.nirsoft.net/utils/file_types_manager.html): tool for managing filetype icons and associations.

 * [CustomizerGod](https://www.door2windows.com/customizergod/): User-friendly way to replace certain Windows system icons.
-Was never updated for Windows 11 (or even later builds of Windows 10), but still functional if handled with care.
+Was never updated for Windows 11 (or even later builds of Windows 10), so handle with care.

-* [Resource Hacker](http://www.angusj.com/resourcehacker/): view and edit resources in EXE, DLL files.
-Useful for changing certain stubborn program icons.
+* [Resource Hacker](http://www.angusj.com/resourcehacker/): view and edit resources in EXE, DLL, and related files.
+Essential tool for changing stubborn icons.
+To gain the correct permissions to customize icons built in to Windows, you will want to run Resource Hacker with something like [NSudo](https://github.com/M2Team/NSudo).
+Windows keeps many (but not all) of its icons in **\Windows\SystemResources\shell32.dll.mun** and **\Windows\SystemResources\imageres.dll.mun**.

 * [namazso/SecureUxTheme: A secure boot compatible in-memory UxTheme patcher (github.com)](https://github.com/namazso/SecureUxTheme): allows one to apply custom themes without modifying system files, and without rebooting (!)